If you like this post, check out the 2010 version!

 The official inflation-adjusted GDP numbers are calculated using the CPI.
 The CPI is biased and understates the true inflation rate.
 If you adjust GDP using an unbiased inflation measure, the US economy is shrinking rapidly.

 A common myth is "The US economy is dependent on continuous growth to survive!"
 This is false.
-The US economy is dependent on continuous money supply growth.
+Due to the Compound Interest Paradox, the US economy is dependent on continuous money supply growth.
 Due to biased inflation measures, money supply growth is misreported as economic growth.

 Here is the raw data that I use as a source for my calculations.